-- 1. The course load for PGD Evening Program students is 3 in the regular semester and 2 in the summer semester. - The course load for degree program students is 6 in the regular semester.
+- 1. The course load for PGD, MBA, MBA-MIS Evening Program students is 3 in the regular semester and 2 in the summer semester.
+The students may take four courses if they maintain their CGPA as 3.0 & above. - 2.
+The course load for degree program students is 6 in the regular semester.
 A student cannot take additional course/s in any semester except in the final semester (BBA-VIII and MBA-IV).
 If a student needs to remove his/her deficiencies, he/she can do so by dropping a course.
 In the final semester (BBA-VIII and MBA-IV), a student may however take two additional courses to complete coursework.